 CBFCA is a FIATA member and represents members interest internationally.
 FIATA, a non-governmental organisation, represents today an industry covering approximately 40,000 forwarding and logistics firms, also known as the "Architects of Transport", employing around 8 - 10 million people in 150 countries.
 It represents service providers in international trade logistics and supply chain management in over 104 countries.

-The CBFCA is currently the Chair of the FIATA’s Customs Affairs Institute (CAI).
+The CBFCA contributes to the FIATA’s Customs Affairs Institute agenda.
 One of the key four technical bodies of FIATA providing direction and policy guidance for FIATA members on the interface with governmental and non-governmental international bodies.
-The CBFCA is also a member of the FIATA Extended Board.

 International Air Transport Association (IATA)